 “Hmm, that is a fantastic question.
 You’ll know when you get there.
 Trust me, once you see it -you’ll just know.”
 Zohar had a way about him, gestures and all, you ended up going along with it, like a gut feeling you know is right.

 Grimwood had gone on to figure out that Zohar didn’t rightly know what he was looking for either.
 He had ‘had a feeling’.
 Well, it wasn’t Grimwood’s place to wonder what the storming nonsense was about, Zohar was from the Story Forge, that was enough.
 Still, Grimwood liked to know what he was getting himself into.
-It was always better to know, then to not know.
+It was always better to know, then, to not know.
 Although, he could admit there was plenty he didn’t want to know.
-Like, how high up he was, Zohar had been happy to let him know those kind of details too.
+Like, how high up he was, Zohar had been happy to let him know that kind of details too.
 He was careful not to look -down- over the edge, that twisted his stomach into a knot tight enough to wring him out.

 He was getting close to the top of this mountain, near enough, he’d have hours of climbing ahead of him, but the storm had come in.
 Hours later he was still sitting in this alcove, it was dry, big enough for him to stretch out and faced away from the buffeting storm winds.
 Not that it mattered, he couldn’t see much beyond the cloud-wall.
 Just wind, whipping rain, a perpetual howl that neared the edges of a wail.
 It was enough to drive anyone mad.
 No wonder Lament had gone and done what he had.
 Grimwood didn’t know the gritty details, but he knew he’d find any reason to get off this desolate slope.
 It was out in the middle of nowhere.
 Well, everyone knew where it was, buried in the Rangforne Mountains.